ejrdeleon/week05-product-landing-page/README.md

-# MP04 – Responsive Product Landing Page · Sideout Café
+# MP04 – Responsive Product Landing Page · Sideout Cafe

 **Course:** ITST 302 – Client-Server Technologies
 **Week:** 5
-**Module:** Module 1 – Frontend Development with Laravel **Project:** MP04 – Responsive Product Landing Page **Business:** Sideout Café · Lumban, Laguna, Philippines
+**Module:** Module 1 – Frontend Development with Laravel **Project:** MP04 – Responsive Product Landing Page **Business:** Sideout Cafe · Lumban, Laguna, Philippines

 ---

 ## Academic Disclaimer

 > **This is a student academic redesign project for ITST 302.
-It is not the official Sideout Café website.**
+It is not the official Sideout Cafe website.**
 >
-> All pricing shown in the Pricing section is **sample content for academic prototype purposes only** — it does not represent official Sideout Café menu prices.
+> All pricing shown in the Pricing section is **sample content for academic prototype purposes only** — it does not represent official Sideout Cafe menu prices.
 >
 > All testimonials are **fictional sample content** — they are not real customer reviews.
 >
-> Information verified from the official Sideout Café website has been used where available.
+> Information verified from the official Sideout Cafe website has been used where available.
 Any additional content is clearly labeled as academic/sample material.

 ---